zhukv98/DroneRadarMap/README.md

 ## Class Diagram

 ## Class Diagram Description
 #### MainActivity: The first screens the user sees.
-It will be a map with weather radar to show the current positions of rain, ice/snow, and winds.
+It will be a map with weather radar to show the current positions of rain, ice/snow, or winds depending on the setting.
 ## Product Backlog

 ## Scrum Roles